COALAIP/specs/data-structure/README.md

 ## Overview

-An overview and explaination of each representation can be found in the [COALA IP Specification, under the section "Remodeling the LCC RRM with Linked Data"](https://github.com/ascribe/specs/tree/master/coala-ip#coala-ip-remodeling-the-lcc-rrm-with-linked-data).
+An overview and explaination of each representation can be found in the [COALA IP Specification, under the section "Implementing the LCC RRM with Linked Data"](https://github.com/ascribe/specs/tree/master/coala-ip#coala-ip-implementing-the-lcc-rrm-with-linked-data).

 ### Vocabularies